mohsinkerai/inner-happiness/backend/README.md

 It Depends on MySQL for its data storage, and thats it.

-For Schema Migration, it uses Liquibae.
+For Schema Migration, it uses Liquibase.

 mvn spring-boot:run to run this project.